Weak error expansion of a stopped numerical scheme for singular Langevin process

 Many physical systems, can be described by a Hamiltonian (or energy) of the form:

-where $U:\R^d\to \R_+$ is a potential function, and $|y|^2/2$ represents the kinetic energy.
+where $U:\R^d\to \R_+$ \lj{(or $U:\T^d\to \R_+$, where $\T^d$ is the $d$-dimensional torus)} is a potential function, and $|y|^2/2$ represents the kinetic energy.
 When the dimension $d$ is large, obtaining the exact evolution of the system becomes infeasible, and a statistical description must be employed.
-In statistical physics, for systems with fixed temperature and size, but that can exchange energy, the system is characterized by a probability measure known as the Gibbs measure.
+In statistical physics, for systems with fixed temperature $T=\beta^{-1}>0$ and size, but that can exchange energy, the system is characterized by a probability measure known as the Gibbs measure.
 The probability for the system to be in a state $(x,y)\in\R^{2d}$ solely depends on its energy and is given by

-where $Z$ is a normalisation constant.
+where $Z$ is a normalization constant.
 The goal of molecular dynamic is to compute macroscopic quantities of the system defined by averages of the form

 for some function $f:\R^d\to\R$.
-One important example in chemistry is a system of $N\gg 1$ particles with van der Waals interaction.
+One important example in chemistry is a system of $N\gg 1$ particles with van der Waals interaction, which corresponds to a noble gas.
 In this case, $d=3N$, and $x=(x_1,\dots,x_N)$ represents the positions of the particles.
 The potential can be written as

 where $U_c:\R^{3N}\to\R_+$ is a confining potential and for $r\in\R^3$,